About Us and Why We’re Hiring

 I’m busiest between 10am and 2pm, Monday through Friday, so that’s when you’d be working (for the most part).
 Sure, we can answer client emails at any hour of the day or night, but I like to be able to close up shop in the late afternoons and evenings.

-This is not a completely remote job: each month we do a bookkeeping “sprint” where we update all of our clients’ financials.
+Each month we do a bookkeeping “sprint” where we update all of our clients’ financials.
 These sprints happen during the first three business days of the month between 10am and 2pm.
-We do these sprints in person because it improves speed, accuracy, and training when we’re in the same room working together.

 Other than our monthly bookkeeping sprints, we’re consistently onboarding new clients and answering our current clients’ questions.
 That’s why this is an “every weekday” kind of job.